SU notches 7 goals against Binghamton in its biggest D-I match win since 2018

 “He’s got a bright future ahead of him,” McIntyre said.
 “He had a good night and I’m sure he’ll take a lot of confidence away from it.”

-Given the large lead and having Tuesday’s game sandwiched between two ACC opponents, Syracuse was able to rotate several players into its large victory.
+Given the large lead and having Tuesday’s game sandwiched between two Atlantic Coast Conference opponents, Syracuse was able to rotate several players into its large victory.
 Manel Busquets being one of them who missed out on SU’s first few games with an injury and has seen limited minutes because of it.

 “We didn’t win many games last year so it’s nice for our guys to enjoy winning soccer matches,” McIntyre said.
 “It’s nice that we had a chance to rotate some guys and freshen things up.”